 Inca Quarry Trek 4 Days – Walk through the mountains of the Sacred Valley of the Andes; we begin to explore the Choquequilla temple, Perolniyoc, and Wayrac Punku.
 From Wayrac Punko, observe the Inca quarries of Cachicata.

-To start the Inca Quarry Trek, we travel at 06:00 from the city of Cusco to the Socma Valley via Huarocondo, “a newly paved road that leads to the Sacred Valley via Pachar.”
+To start the Inca Quarry Trek, we travel at 06:00 from Cusco to the Socma Valley via Huarocondo, “a newly paved road that leads to the Sacred Valley via Pachar.”
 Our pack horses are waiting for us in the community of Socma to pack all the camping equipment to start the trek.
 After a 35-minute walk, you reach the Perolniyoc waterfalls.
 The magnificent views of the falls invite you to get your feet wet and relax in the quiet and green area.
 We continue ascending towards the ARCHAEOLOGICAL SITE OF PEROLNIYOC – SOCMA.
 We explore the Inca ruins built in the domain of the inter-Andean valleys with a panoramic view of the Pomatales and Moray valleys.

-Short description of the activity; a leisurely day walk
+HIKINH DATA: Description of the activity; a leisurely day walk

 We packed our adventure gear and started hiking to reach the top of Kuychicassa Pass.
 From the top, we can see parts of the Sacred Valley of the Incas around Ollantaytambo, its valleys, and ravines.
 After descending, we have a short undulating road until we reach the Inca gate of the sun, “Inti Punko de Ollantaytambo.”
 The panoramic views direct toward the snow-capped peaks of Waqa Willka or Verónica and the entire SACRED VALLEY mountain range.
 We explore the Inca ruins near the Cachicata quarries and head to our Chancachuco camp.